Skip to content

 Why start sorting from the lowest digit?

-In successive sorting rounds, the result of a later round will override the result of an earlier round.
-For example, if the first round result is \(a < b\), while the second round result is \(a > b\), then the second round's result will replace the first round's result.
-Since higher-order digits have higher priority than lower-order digits, we should sort the lower digits first and then sort the higher digits.
+In successive sorting passes, a later pass overrides the result of an earlier one.
+For example, if the first pass yields \(a < b\) but the second yields \(a > b\), then the result of the second pass prevails.
+Because higher-order digits have higher priority than lower-order digits, we should sort the lower digits first and then the higher digits.

 11.10.2 Algorithm Characteristics

-Compared to counting sort, radix sort is suitable for larger numerical ranges, but the prerequisite is that the data must be representable in a fixed number of digits, and the number of digits should not be too large.
-For example, floating-point numbers are not suitable for radix sort because their number of digits \(k\) may be too large, potentially leading to time complexity \(O(nk) \gg O(n^2)\).
+Compared with counting sort, radix sort is suitable for larger value ranges, but only when the data can be represented with a fixed number of digits and that digit count is not too large.
+For example, floating-point numbers are not well suited to radix sort because the digit count \(k\) can be too large, potentially leading to time complexity \(O(nk) \gg O(n^2)\).

 • Space complexity of \(O(n + d)\), non-in-place sorting: Same as counting sort, radix sort requires auxiliary arrays res and counter of lengths \(n\) and \(d\).

-• Stable sorting: When counting sort is stable, radix sort is also stable; when counting sort is unstable, radix sort cannot guarantee obtaining correct sorting results.
+• Stable sort: When counting sort is stable, radix sort is also stable; when counting sort is unstable, radix sort cannot guarantee correct sorting results.

 Feel free to drop your insights, questions or suggestions